afnog/sse/apache/presentation.md

 ## Install MySQL and PHP

+Install the packages:

+	$ sudo apt install mysql-server apache2 php5 php5-mysql

+When the mysql-server prompts for a password to be entered use 'afnog' as the password.
+If not prompted, don't worry, we will set it later.

+Create the file `/var/www/html/test.php` with the following contents:

+	<?php echo phpinfo(); ?>

+Load it in your browser at <http://pcXX.sse.ws.afnog.org/test.php>.

 Requires the creation of SSL certificates and Certificate Signing Requests (CSR) For integrity, SSL certificates are signed by a Certificate Authority’s (CA) such as Verisign